Force66/BeanTester/README.md

 * clone() equals the instance from which it was produced
 * compareTo() executes without exception
 * An instance compareTo() is 0 when compared to itself
+* An instance serializes and equals a reconstituted version of itself (if java.io.Serializable is implemented)

 Additional detail in the 'Usage Instrcutions and Examples' section.